Mariska Karasz: Biography

 Karasz learned to sew as a young girl in Hungary.
 She immigrated to New York City in 1914 at the age of sixteen.
 Karasz was the younger sister of industrial designer and New Yorker cover artist Ilonka Karasz.
-She taught herself embroidery, utilizing her family, animals, and the natural world surrounding her studio in Brewster, New York, as subject matter.
+She taught herself embroidery, utilizing her family, animals, and the natural world surrounding her other studio in Brewster, New York, as subject matter.
 As her talent developed, her pieces became increasingly abstract and refined.
-After studying at Cooper Union Art School, she sold some of her handmade blouses in Wanamaker's department store, where it performed so well the store gave Mariska her own department.
+After studying at Cooper Union Art School under well known designer Ethel Traphagen, she sold some of her handmade blouses in Wanamaker's department store, where it performed so well the store gave Mariska her own department.

-Mariska soon established a successful career as a fashion designer.
-Her foreign background and new American identity defined her custom clothing for women in the 1920s, which combined Hungarian folk elements with a modern American style.
-She traveled to Europe annually to see the latest collections of new couture, adding to her understanding of international influence.
+Mariska soon established a successful career as a fashion designer, with a studio at 228 Madison Avenue.
+Her European background and new American identity defined her bespoke clothing she designed for women in the 1920s, which combined Hungarian folk elements with a modern American style.
+She traveled to Europe annually to see the latest collections of new couture and purchase fabrics, adding to her understanding of international fashion and modern art.
+During her trips to Europe she would visit with the women in Hungary that worked for her sewing.

+Around the year 1927, she designed a cubist coordinated coat and dress of appliqued cream silk on navy silk, which Kai Toussaint Marcel in 2023 credited as the garment that inspired Karl Lagerfeld's suit for Chanel in 2008.
 She described in a 1929 interview that sometimes, “When there is a modern play in which modern costumes are important, I am asked to design them.”